 Accommodation: On-Campus and Off-Campus

-If you are a freshman (first-year) or sophomore (second year), you are required to live on campus, unless you qualify for a waiver from the Office of Residence Life.
+Freshman (first-year) and sophomore (second year) students are required to live on campus unless you qualify for a waiver from the Office of Residence Life.

 Living on campus is an exciting and challenging part of the college experience.
-At Duquesne, about 3,400 students live on campus in dormitories called Living Learning Centers.
+At Duquesne, about two-thirds of full-time undergraduate students live on campus in dormitories called Living Learning Centers.
 (Find out why they're so much more than just dorms!)

 IMPORTANT DOCUMENTS: You must complete the Housing Preference Form and the Housing Agreement Form.
 These forms are both online and instructions for completing them are on the Accepted Student page.
 It is important that you submit these forms prior to June 15 for the fall term.

 - Frequently Asked Questions about Living on Campus